 We didn't necessarily find the sharper concave shape of this board to be the most comfortable, particularly on longer rides.
 We also noticed the trucks feel like they have a different level of resistance to them, with the truck for the motors feeling particularly squirrely.

 The stiffer deck on this board makes it much more prone to transmitting road vibrations directly to your feet, which is even further exacerbated by the relatively smaller wheels on this E-skateboard.
 It also will stall whenever you hit a crack, making for a jarring ride if the pavement is less than ideal.

-After looking at how each board rode, we moved on to seeing how well they can climb hills.
+After looking at how each board rode, we assessed how well they tackled hills.
 We attempted to climb hills of increasing steepness and then compared the results to determine scores.
 The Hiboy S22 didn't do particularly well, earning another score just below average.

-This skateboard did make it halfway up our 15% grade test hill but we found the hill-climbing performance plummeted as the battery became more depleted.
+This skateboard made it halfway up our 15% grade test hill, but we found the hill-climbing performance plummeted as the battery became more depleted.
 Even at a 75% charge, this skateboard struggled to climb even a 10% grade.
 If you live in a particularly hilly area, we definitely would recommend you consider other options over the Hiboy.

 We rated and compared the weight of each board, the user-friendliness and ergonomics of the remote, and the responsiveness of the board for our build metric, as well as the quality of the customer support that we received.
 The Hiboy S22 delivered a decent performance, meriting an overall above-average score.

 We found the S22 to be about average when it comes to weight.
 It is a fairly light board at just over 17 pounds, but we found it to feel very unbalanced.
 All of the weight is concentrated at the back of the board, making it very cumbersome to carry.